rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 ClearEventHandler is invoked when the task specified in the intent has the value "clearEventHandler".
 This handler is used to deregister an event that has been registered already.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the event.
+1. Parses the input message received to get the event.
-2. Deregister the single event passed in the params field.
+2. Deregisters the single event passed in the params field.
-3. Save the response/error.
+3. Saves the response or error.
-4. Format the result and send the response back to IntentReader.
+4. Formats the result and sends the response back to IntentReader

 ## Usage
 * This handler is invoked to clear a single event at a time.
+* Request Format

 ```json
     {